Fair Division in a Variable Setting: Our Problem and Contribution

 \subsection{Problem Setup}

-Given a near-$\ef1$ allocation, the goal of this work is to restore $\ef1$ by redistributing the items in a way that causes \emph{minimal disruption} to the system, that we formally define next.
+Given an allocation, the goal of this work is to reach an $\mathsf{EF1}$ allocation by initiating a sequence of \emph{valid transfers}, which we now define.

-\begin{definition}[Valid Transfer] Let $X$ be a near-$\ef1$ allocation with one unhappy agent - agent $1$.
-Then, the transfer of an item from one agent to another is said to be a \emph{valid transfer}, if the resulting allocation $Y$ is a near-$\ef1$ allocation, and the amount of $\ef1$-envy agent $1$ has towards other agents is no larger in $Y$ as compared to that in $X$. \end{definition}
+\begin{definition}[Valid Transfer] For an allocation $X$, consider a single item transfer from an agent to another, resulting in allocation $Y$.
+Then, this transfer is said to be \emph{valid} if for all $i,j \in [n]$, either $\e{i \to j}(Y) \leq 0$, or $\e{i \to j}(Y) \leq \e{i \to j}(X)$.
+In other words, no agent $\mathsf{EF1}$-envies another agent in $Y$ any more than they did in $X$.
+If $X$ is an orientation, we require that the allocation resulting from a valid transfer is also an orientation. \end{definition}

+Some of our results also discuss \emph{valid exchanges}.
+An exchange of a pair of items between two agents is said to be \emph{valid}, if there is no new $\mathsf{EF1}$-envy created after the exchange.

+An interesting special case of a mildly disrupted fair allocation is one in which exactly one agent is $\mathsf{EF1}$-unhappy.
+Without loss of generality, we will always assume that agent $1$ is the $\mathsf{EF1}$-unhappy agent (if one exists).
+Many of our results have important consequences when restricted to this special case.

+\begin{definition}[Near-$\mathsf{EF1}$ allocation] An allocation $X$ is said to be \emph{near-$\mathsf{EF1}$} if every agent is $\mathsf{EF1}$-happy in $X$ except one \emph{fixed} agent, who we refer to as the \emph{unhappy agent}.
+We let agent $1$ denote the unhappy agent, without loss of generality. \end{definition}

-Let us now formally conceptualize the problem of fair division in a variable setting that forms the focus of this work.
+We formally state the problem of fair division in a variable setting that forms the focus of this work.

-\begin{problem}[The $\efconn$ problem] Given a fair division instance, and a near-$\ef1$ allocation $X$, where every agent except agent $1$ is $\ef1$-happy, determine if it is possible to reach an $\ef1$ allocation by a sequence of valid transfers. \end{problem}
+\begin{restatable}{problem}{ef1restoration}[{\upshape$\efconn$}] Given a fair division instance and an input allocation $X$, determine whether it is possible to reach an $\mathsf{EF1}$ allocation (from $X$) by a sequence of \emph{valid transfers}. \end{restatable}